rcarver/config/README.md

 * __Node__ A server.
 A Node has a Blueprint and belongs to a Cluster.
 * __Blueprint__ The complete set of Patterns that describe a Node.
 * __Cluster__ A collection of Nodes that work together.
 * __Pattern__ A reusable concept that makes up a Blueprint or another Pattern.
-All Patterns operations are idempotent.
+All Pattern operations are idempotent.
-* __Fact__ A bit of information about a Node that cannot be changed such as memory or IP address.
+* __Fact__ A bit of information about a Node that cannot be changed, such as memory or IP address.
-* __Variable__ A part of a Blueprint that may be changed.
+* __Variable__ A part of a Blueprint that may be configured.
 Variables may be set on either the Node or Blueprint.
 * __Service__ A long running application, generally managed by Upstart.
-A Service may be notified that something it depends on has changed, when that happens the Service typically restarts.
+  A Service may be notified that something it depends on has changed.
+When that happens the Service typically restarts.
 * __TODO__ is monitoring/alerting a core concept?

 ### Patterns

 Config comes with a set of useful Patterns built in.
 These Patterns form the building blocks for your own higher level Patterns and the Blueprints that use them.

 * __Directory__ A directory on disk.
 * __File__ A file on disk.
-The contents may come from an ERB template, or a string.
+The contents may come from an ERB template or a String.
 * __Link__ A symbolic (or hard) link.
-* __Package__ Install a 3rd party library via apt
+* __Package__ Install a 3rd party library via apt>
 * __Script__ Any executable code.

 ## Basic Use